vh-d/Rflow/README.md

     code dependency automatically, it is able to run your jobs in parallel.
 With `drake`, you are limited to use R langauge.
 Rflow allows you to manage database tables via R or SQL recipes.
-Support for Python and Julia languages is planned too.
+Support for Bash, Python and Julia languages is planned too.
   - [orderly](https://github.com/vimc/orderly) framework seems to have
     very similar goals (to tackle the problem of reproducibility with various R scripts, inputs and outputs)